Wallride: 1990s (second wave)

-2000s-2010s
+2000s–2010s

 On August 25, 2004, Brad Edwards and Aaron Murray set the Guinness World Record for highest wallride on a skateboard.
-Skating at the Juice Magazine - USSA WSA - The Board Gallery - Hollywood Skate Jam taking place in Hollywood, California, Edwards and Murray both reached a height of 7 feet 6inches on the wall.
+Skating at the Juice Magazine - USSA WSA - The Board Gallery - Hollywood Skate Jam taking place in Hollywood, California, Edwards and Murray both reached a height of 7 feet 6 inches on the wall.

-Starting in the mid 00s through today, wallrides and wallies have experienced a renaissance.
+Starting in the mid 2000s, wallrides and wallies experienced a renaissance.